bmannakee/caller_paper/paper.md

 Cancer develops as the result of the accumulation of somatic mutations and clonal selection of cells with mutations that confer a selective advantage on the cell.
 Understanding the forces that shaped the evolutionary history of a tumor, the mutations that are responsible for its growth, the rate at which mutations are occurring, or how much genetic diversity is likely present in the tumor, requires accurate variant calling, particularly at low variant allele frequency [@Williams2016;@Bozic2016;@Williams2018].
 Accurate variant identification is also critical in optimizing the treatment regime for an individual patients disease [@Ding2012;@Mardis2012;@Chen2013;@Borad2014;@Findlay2016].
-Low frequency mutations present a significant problem for current mutation calling methods because their signature in the data is difficult to distinguish from the noise introduced by Next Generation Sequencing (NGS).
+Low frequency mutations present a significant problem for current mutation calling methods because their signature in the data is difficult to distinguish from the noise introduced by Next Generation Sequencing (NGS), and this problem increases as sequencing depth increases.

 Methods for identifying true somatic mutations - i.e. variant calling -  from NGS data are an active area of research in bioinformatics.
 The earliest widely used somatic variant callers aimed specifically at tumors, Mutect1 and Varscan2, used a combination of heuristic filtering and a model of sequencing errors to identify and score potential variants, setting a threshold for that score designed to balance sensitivity and specificity [@Koboldt2012;@Cibulskis2013].